PokeJofeJr4th/DreamBerd-rs/README.md

 ## Booleans

 Booleans can be `true`, `false`, or `maybe`, as current events have shown that reducing complex facts to simple dichotomies can unhelpfully flatten nuance.
-All values in C are thus either truthy, falsey, or maybeyey.
+All values in DreamBerd are thus either truthy, falsey, or maybeyey.

 Numbers greater than or equal to one, non-empty strings, non-empty objects, and `true` are truthey.